HarmoniaEpic/text-to-officefile-or-wasmapp-recipes_en/README.md

 | **Storage** | 100MB (for cache) | 500MB or more |

 ### System Requirements (When Using Local AI)
+⚠️ The following AI-generated section was hallucinating.
+Based on actual measurements, models with **20B parameters or more** are required for correct interpretation of the recipes. ⚠️

 #### 📊 **Hardware Requirements**